t-mat/kbdacc_clone/README.md

 - When it's running, you can see `kbdacc` icon in the system tray.
 - To quit the app, click the icon and select "Quit".

 There're two environment variables for configuration.
-If you need to use it, set these environment variables before invoking `kbdacc.exe`.
+To use them, set these environment variables before invoking `kbdacc.exe`.

-- `KBDACC_DELAY` : Delay time of first key down to key repeat in milliseconds.
+- `KBDACC_DELAY` : Repeat delay in milliseconds.
 Default value is `200`.
-- `KBDACC_REPEAT` : Key repeat time in milliseconds.
+- `KBDACC_REPEAT` : Repeat rate in milliseconds.
 Default value is `10`.